emads22/Cocktail-Compass/README.md

 2. **User Experience**
    - **Rich Content:** Detailed recipes and captivating imagery for each cocktail.
    - **Interactive Interface:** Engaging design for easy navigation and exploration.

+## Technologies Used
+- **axios**: A promise-based HTTP client for making requests to APIs.
+- **body-parser**: A middleware for parsing incoming request bodies in a middleware before your handlers, available under the `req.body` property.
+- **ejs**: A templating engine for generating HTML with embedded JavaScript.
+- **express**: A web application framework for Node.js, used for building web applications and APIs.

 ## Getting Started
 1. **Installation**